YuxinFu-NLP/MAAM-ChLGBT/README.md

 Chinese discriminatory-language detection is challenging because harmful intent is often implicit and context-dependent.
 We propose **MAAM (Myopia--Astigmatism Anchor Mechanism)**, a lightweight, model-agnostic framework inspired by functional visual blur: rather than preserving every token equally, MAAM retains discrimination-relevant semantic anchors and calibrates them with C--I--S contextual priors (Contextual Tone, Group Identity, and Stance Polarity).
 We also introduce **ChLGBT**, to our knowledge the first Chinese LGBT-focused discriminatory-language dataset, with 8,120 manually annotated samples and three ordinal labels: explicit bias, implicit bias, and emotional intensity.
 Across strong encoder baselines, MAAM improves all three prediction dimensions, with consistent gains in accuracy, F1, Brier score, and expected calibration error.
 Compared with frontier LLM baselines under zero-shot and few-shot prompting protocols, MAAM remains competitive while offering stronger compactness and stability.
 These results suggest that interpretable anchor preservation and contextual calibration provide a practical alternative to heavier model scaling for Chinese discriminatory-language assessment.

-> **Important:** We do **not** release the original raw social-media texts of ChLGBT because they may contain sensitive personal expression, harmful language, and content that could be linked back to individual users.
-The non-identifying ChLGBT dataset will be made public after the paper is formally accepted (by early September 2026); at this stage, this repository only provides project information and dataset documentation.
+> **Data Access & Privacy Note:**
+> To protect sensitive personal expressions and ensure ethical compliance, the original raw social-media texts of **ChLGBT** are not released to prevent any risk to individual users.
+However, the cleaned, non-identifying, and fully processed **ChLGBT dataset** is **now officially live and available in this repository** (see the attached release files).
+Enjoy exploring and building upon our work!

 # 📖 Two Ways to Read This Repository